Promote76/Sovran_Wealth_Fund/replit.md

 Expanded with an AI-powered Social Media Post Generator that analyzes the entire platform and supports 5 social media platforms with platform-specific formatting.
 It includes a custom instructions field for detailed AI direction.
 The hub also contains professional video scripts and an AI-powered script generator with customizable templates.

 ### Enterprise Feature Foundations (2025 Roadmap)
-**Status**: 4 of 8 features complete (50%) - Features #1, #2, #3, #4 are production-ready
+**Status**: 8 of 8 features complete (100%) - ALL FEATURES PRODUCTION-READY ✅

-AXIOM has completed the foundational infrastructure for 8 major enterprise features that will transform the platform into an institutional-grade real estate investment platform:
+AXIOM has successfully completed all 8 major enterprise features, transforming the platform into a production-ready institutional-grade real estate investment platform:

 #### Feature #1: Liquidity & Redemption Desk ✅ 100% COMPLETE
 **Status**: PRODUCTION-READY (October 27, 2025)